evnik/XcodeRN/Xcode12.5Beta3.md

 *   Launching an extension via Product > Profile in Xcode no longer causes Instruments to wait indefinitely for the process to start.
 (62275419) (FB7674284)

-*   Fixed a crash that could occur when transferring a Metal app from Xcode to Instruments and starting recording.
+*   Fixed a crash that sometimes occurred when transferring a Metal app from Xcode to Instruments and starting recording.
 (70655385) (FB8824932)

 *   Revised the `xctrace export` XML schema for Run Information.
 You may need to adjust code that parsed the output from earlier beta releases of Xcode 12.5.
 (73204384)